Author: Azizur Rahman

-A modestly-sized company has become the first to be convicted in the UK for failure to prevent bribery.
+In 2018, a modestly-sized company became the first to be convicted in the UK for failure to prevent bribery.
 But the case itself raises more questions than it answers – and provides plenty of cause for concern for those who want to tackle bribery in their business.

 Skansen was an office refurbishment company, employing about 30 people, which won two contracts in 2013 worth a total of £6 million.
 The court heard that Skansen won the contracts after its managing director paid two bribes, totalling £10,000, to the project manager at the company that was inviting tenders for the work.
 These bribes were disguised as legitimate payments, with invoices for the bribes being sent to Skansen in the name of a separate company.